Joseph P. Sanger: Retirement and death

 In retirement, Sanger was a resident of Washington, D.C.
 He had authored articles for professional journals during his career, and after retirement, he was responsible for completing The Military Policy of the United States.
 This history of the army's doctrine and policy had been begun by Emory Upton, and it was edited for publication in 1904 by Sanger, William Dorrance Beach, and Charles Dudley Rhodes.
 He remained active in military and veterans' affairs, including serving on the Army of the Potomac committee that arranged the 1907 design and placement of Washington's Equestrian statue of George B. McClellan.
 In 1910, he was a member of the panel that investigated the Brownsville affair.
 In 1917, he was a member of the board chaired by Nelson A. Miles that reviewed awards of the Medal of Honor beginning with the Civil War and made recommendations on which had been awarded under questionable circumstances and should be revoked.

 Sanger was a member of the Military Order of the Loyal Legion of the United States (MOLLUS) and Military Order of Foreign Wars.
 He also belonged to the General Society of Colonial Wars and Sons of the Revolution.
 He died at Walter Reed Army Medical Center on March 15, 1926.
 He was buried at Arlington National Cemetery.

 Family

 In 1877, Sanger married Frances Kent (1850–1938) of Brooklyn, New York.
 They were the parents of two children, Edith Sanger (1879–1975) and Walter Prentice Sanger (1881–1964).
-Edith Sanger was the wife of attorney James Mandeville Carlisle (1879–1922).
+Edith Sanger was the wife of prominent attorney James Mandeville Carlisle, a Yale & Harvard graduate.
+(1879–1922).
 Walter Prentice Sanger, known as Prentice, was a prominent New York City architect and landscape designer.
 Sanger's sister Frances Caroline Sanger (1848–1917) was the wife of Brigadier General John M. K. Davis.